wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     *   (d) allows a certificate of registration or a licence to be used by any other person for the purpose of enabling that other person to do any prescribed electrical work in breach of [Part 9][120].

-    Section 161: substituted, on 1 April 2010, by [section 22][538] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 161: substituted, on 1 April 2010, by [section 22][540] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 161: amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 162 Offence to engage in prescribed electrical work in breach of section 74

-*   Every person who does, or assists in doing, any prescribed electrical work in breach of [section 74][121] commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate.
+*   Every person who does, or assists in doing, any prescribed electrical work in breach of [section 74][121] commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate.

-    Section 162: substituted, on 1 April 2010, by [section 22][538] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 162: substituted, on 1 April 2010, by [section 22][540] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 162: amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 163 Offence to employ person to engage in prescribed electrical work in breach of section 74

-*   Every person who employs any person under a contract of service to do, or assist in doing, any prescribed electrical work in breach of [section 74][121] commits an offence and is liable on summary conviction to a fine not exceeding $10,000 in the case of an individual, or $25,000 in the case of a body corporate.
+*   Every person who employs any person under a contract of service to do, or assist in doing, any prescribed electrical work in breach of [section 74][121] commits an offence and is liable on conviction to a fine not exceeding $10,000 in the case of an individual, or $25,000 in the case of a body corporate.

-    Section 163: substituted, on 1 April 2010, by [section 22][538] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 163: substituted, on 1 April 2010, by [section 22][540] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 163: amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 163A Offence to fail to comply with condition of employer licence

-*   Every person who, being the holder of an employer licence, fails to comply with any condition of that licence commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate.
+*   Every person who, being the holder of an employer licence, fails to comply with any condition of that licence commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate.

-    Section 163A: inserted, on 1 April 2010, by [section 22][538] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 163A: inserted, on 1 April 2010, by [section 22][540] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 163A: amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 163B Offence to breach requirement to have safety management system

-*   Every person who, being an electricity generator or an electricity distributor, breaches [section 61A][83] commits an offence and is liable on summary conviction to a fine not exceeding $250,000\.
+*   Every person who, being an electricity generator or an electricity distributor, breaches [section 61A][83] commits an offence and is liable on conviction to a fine not exceeding $250,000\.

-    Section 163B: inserted, on 1 April 2010, by [section 22][538] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 163B: inserted, on 1 April 2010, by [section 22][540] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 163B: amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 163C Offences for actions or omissions likely to cause serious harm or significant property damage